MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Label.md

 Specify this parameter with the identity (name or GUID) of the sensitivity label, with key/value pairs in a [hash table](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_hash_tables).
 To remove an advanced setting, use the same AdvancedSettings parameter syntax, but specify a null string value.

 Many of the settings that you configure with this parameter are supported only by the Azure Information Protection unified labeling client and not by Office apps and services that support built-in labeling.
-For instructions, see [Custom configurations for the Azure Information Protection unified labeling client](https://docs.microsoft.com/azure/information-protection/rms-client/clientv2-admin-guide-customizations).
+For a list of these and instructions, see [Custom configurations for the Azure Information Protection unified labeling client](https://docs.microsoft.com/azure/information-protection/rms-client/clientv2-admin-guide-customizations).

 Supported settings for built-in labeling: